3r1/awawa/README.md

 If you do not yet have the filter sounds, grab them from: https://github.com/3r1/awawa/releases/download/3.0/awawa_filter_sounds.zip

 ## Todo
-- update coloring for new items added in 0.2.0
+- update coloring for new items added in 0.2.0 (primarily talismans and new rune tiers)
 - make sure it works
+- rework currency tiering and integrate new essences/omens and other currencies as applicable

 ## Credits/Thanks
 - core filter inspired from [NeverSink](https://github.com/NeverSinkDev/NeverSink-PoE2litefilter)